netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

 Since you have modified the coffee service to point to Citrix ADC MPX, you need to create one more service that represents coffee microservice deployment.

-### Step 3: Create an Ingress resource with rules for “`coffee-headless`” service having the "`ingress.citrix.com/frontend-ip`" annotation
+### Step 3: Create an Ingress resource with rules for `coffee-headless` service having the "`ingress.citrix.com/frontend-ip`" annotation

 Create an Ingress resource using the `ingress.citrix.com/frontend-ip` annotation where the value matches the Ingress endpoint IP address in Citrix ADC MPX or VPX.